 Moon and Jupiter

-Jupiter is the giant of the solar system — it’s more massive than all the other planets put together.
-That gives it a powerful gravitational field, which has a big influence on the space around it.
+Jupiter is the giant of our solar system — 11 times wider than Earth, and more massive than all the other planets combined.

 Script by Damond Benningfield, Copyright 2013